-I know you’ve been waiting SO patiently for this blog post – well, some of you NOT so patiently and I LOVE you for that because it gets my butt on a burner to get it done!
+I know you’ve been waiting SO patiently for this blog post – well, some of you NOT so patiently, and I LOVE you for that because it gets my butt on a burner to get it done!

 And while it was our dream home, it wasn’t looking much like a dream.
-It was ‘fine’, which is a great word to describe hair, but not a place you want to call home.
-It was time for a lil’ KLC and there was NO BETTER place to start than the entryway!
+It was ‘fine,’ which is a great word to describe hair, but not a place you want to call home.
+It was time for a lil’ KLC, and there was NO BETTER place to start than the entryway!

 AFTER: And the heavens shone down!
-Or maybe it was Jen Wynia Photography’s flash – either way, I’m lovin’ it.
+Or maybe it was Jen Wynia Photography’s flash – either way, I’m lovin’ it…

 AFTER: It’s like my soul breathed a sigh of relief – or I had gas.
-Hard to say.
+Hard to say…

-I went back and forth on that for a while and finally settled on BM Revere Pewter as a nice tie-in to the kitchen.
+I went back and forth on that for a while and finally settled on Benjamin Moore Revere Pewter as a nice tie-in to the kitchen.
 I just couldn’t wrap my head around white doors in this home and wanted something a bit lower maintenance and unexpected – without being weird.
 However, I didn’t want to paint the doors AND the trim gray, as that’s way too much of a commitment and a pain in the rear to paint when I change my tastes (which I will).

 BEFORE: Just in case you wanted to see those lovely whales a lil’ closer…